 Tips from Wardrobe Oxygen:

 Alison from Wardrobe Oxygen has been blogging for years and regularly writes about travel and capsule wardrobes.
 She has also responded to readers’ questions on these topics.
-Here are a few of my favorite posts from Alison:
+Here are two of my favorite posts from Alison:

 I hope these tips from readers and bloggers will be helpful to you in preparing for your future travels.
 Packing can definitely be stressful, but it can be mastered.
 Of course, I have yet to master it, but I know all of the wonderful advice in this post will help to take me farther along that path.
 After I return from my travels next week, I’ll do a debrief post to let you know how I did (don’t worry, there will be posts in between as well…).
 Hopefully I’ll have better news to report than I did in December!